levoxtrip/PKB/docs/topics/focus.md

 You don't need more time; You need more focus.

+What we focus on determines what we feel.

 ## Clear headspace
 Having a cluttered mind can hinder discipline and consitency.
 Organise your mind is crucial for maintaining discipline.